-Many people want to invest but think they don’t have enough money or they don’t know where to start.
-Let’s face it, investing is overwhelming for beginners!
+Many people want to invest but think they don’t have enough money or don’t know where to start.
+Let’s face it; investing is overwhelming for beginners!

 Fortunately, the Stash invest app helps both issues with its no minimum balance requirement and simple platform that walks a personal finance novice through the investment process in a carefree and understanding fashion.

 There’s no confusing jargon, overwhelming decisions, or large minimum balance requirements.
 Stash makes it easy for anyone to get started, and the sooner, the better.
 If you don’t understand investing, Stash may be the app for you.

 Check out our Stash app review to learn more.

 - 2 How Does Stash Invest Work?

 - 4 Stash Fees and Pricing

 - 6 Who Should and Shouldn’t Use Stash Invest?

 - 7 Stash Reviews from Around the Web